mweberUKL/antidote_dev/README.md

 A shell opens which can be used as normal.
 The local folder is mounted under `/vagrant` and should contain checked out `antidote` and `riak_test` repositories.

-To remove the virtual maschine use the
+To remove the virtual machine use the

 `vagrant destroy`